GuillermoTarraso/Data-Science-Machine-Learning-Capstone-Project/README.md

 This project aims to develop and train two Machine Learning-based diagnostic classification models to differentiate Thalassemia Carrier states based on full blood count and/or Haemoglobin variants.

 ## How to use this Repository:
-- Read the [Capstone Proposal](capstone_proposal_Thalassemia.md).
+- Read the [Proposal](capstone_proposal_Thalassemia.md).
 This is a text file with the background and a brief description of the design of the project.
-- The file [Capstone Report](capstone_report.md) contains a summary of the methodology used in the project, the results, and the conclusions.
+- The file [Report](capstone_report.md) contains a summary of the methodology used in the project, the results, and the conclusions.
 - [Plotting](plotting.py) is an accessory file for some of the plots.

 ### Datasets